-Concurrent dosing of pilocarpine and oxymetazoline provided a statistically significant greater response over vehicle in the percentage of patients achieving at least a 2-line improvement in mesopic, high contrast UNVA at a majority of timepoints postdose in the nondominant eye following both QD and BID dosing regimens.
-Pilocarpine monotherapy provided a statistically significant greater response over vehicle in the percentage of patients achieving at least a 2-line improvement in mesopic, high-contrast UNVA at a majority of timepoints postdose in the nondominant eye following QD dosing and was numerically superior following BID dosing.
-Across all timepoints and visits, the mean change from baseline in lines of UNVA numerically favored the combination groups over pilocarpine monotherapy at later timepoints postdose (hour 8 of the QD dosing period and hour 11 of the BID dosing period), replicating the findings reported by AltaVista.
+Concurrent dosing of pilocarpine and oxymetazoline provided a statistically significant greater response over vehicle in the percentage of patients achieving at least a 2 line improvement in mesopic, high-contrast UNVA at a majority of time points postdose in the nondominant eye following both once daily (QD) and twice daily (BID) dosing regimens.
+Pilocarpine monotherapy provided a statistically significant greater response over vehicle in the percentage of patients achieving at least a 2 line improvement in mesopic, high-contrast UNVA at a majority of time points postdose in the nondominant eye following QD dosing and was numerically superior following BID dosing.
+Across all time points and visits, the mean change from baseline in lines of UNVA numerically favored the combination groups over pilocarpine monotherapy at later time points postdose (hour 8 of the QD dosing period and hour 11 of the BID dosing period) replicating the findings reported by AltaVista.
 Oxymetazoline monotherapy was found to have little effect on UNVA.

-The greatest differences in favor of the combination of pilocarpine and oxymetazoline dosed in the nondominant eye (Group 3) relative to pilocarpine monotherapy dosed in the nondominant eye (Group 2) were seen with more stringent response criteria, most notably with the percentage of patients achieving at least a 3-line gain in UNVA from baseline at all timepoints postdose at the end of both the QD (31.3% versus 11.8%) and BID (12.5% versus 0%) dosing regimens, and in younger patients (ie, the 40- to 47-year age cohort per the prespecified cutoff) who robustly responded to combination with 2.8 to 3.8 lines of improvement on average.
+The greatest differences in favor of the combination of pilocarpine and oxymetazoline dosed in the nondominant eye (Group 3) relative to pilocarpine monotherapy dosed in the nondominant eye (Group 2) were seen with more stringent response criteria, most notably with the percentage of patients achieving at least a 3 line gain in UNVA from baseline at all timepoints postdose at the end of both the QD (31.3% vs. 11.8%) and BID (12.5% vs. 0%) dosing regimens, and in younger patients (ie, the 40 to 47 age cohort per the pre-specified cutoff) who robustly responded to combination with 2.8 to 3.8 lines of improvement on average.
 Younger patients on pilocarpine monotherapy responded with 1.2 to 2.5 lines of improvement on average.
-In older patients (ie, the 48- to 55-year age cohort per the prespecified cutoff), the difference was less pronounced between combination therapy and pilocarpine monotherapy.
+In older patients (ie, the 48 to 55 age cohort per the prespecified cutoff) the difference was less pronounced between combination and pilocarpine monotherapy.
 Both pilocarpine monotherapy and concurrent dosing of pilocarpine and oxymetazoline significantly reduced pupil diameter, with a maximal effect at approximately 1 hour postdose (range across visits: -2.56 to -2.73 mm) and a reduced effect 6 to 8 hours postdose (range across visits: -1.05 to -1.66 mm).
-Combined, these results suggest that in younger patients, the combination may be having a direct effect upon accommodation, providing a benefit over pilocarpine monotherapy for the treatment of presbyopia.
+Combined these results suggest that in younger patients the combination may be having a direct effect upon accommodation or modulation of the pharmacokinetics of pilocarpine providing a benefit over pilocarpine monotherapy for the treatment of presbyopia.

-Oxymetazoline monotherapy, pilocarpine monotherapy, and concurrent dosing of pilocarpine and oxymetazoline in 1 or OU were found to be safe and well tolerated.
-No meaningful difference was seen between groups in the discontinuation rate or the incidence or severity of adverse events, with the exception of "eyelid retraction" that occurred most frequently in the oxymetazoline monotherapy group.
+Oxymetazoline monotherapy, pilocarpine monotherapy, and concurrent dosing of pilocarpine and oxymetazoline in one or both eyes were found to be safe and well tolerated.
+No meaningful difference was seen between groups in the discontinuation rate or the incidence or severity of adverse events, with the exception of "eyelid retraction" which occurred most frequently in the oxymetazoline monotherapy group.
 No meaningful differences were seen between groups in visual analog scale (VAS) scores for temporal or supraorbital headache.
 It may require a larger sample size to detect ocular adverse events associated with pilocarpine monotherapy and to properly test AltaVista's finding of improved tolerability with the combination of oxymetazoline and pilocarpine relative to pilocarpine monotherapy.

-The overall objective of this clinical development program is to develop a fixed-dose combination of oxymetazoline and pilocarpine for the treatment of presbyopia.
-To date, preclinical studies in rabbits and nonhuman primates, 4 pilot clinical studies conducted by AltaVista Instituto del Investigation Medica at the clinic of Dr. Abad, and Study 199201-007 conducted by Allergan support the combination of pilocarpine and oxymetazoline for the treatment for presbyopia.
+The overall objective of this program is to develop a fixed-dose combination of pilocarpine and oxymetazoline for the treatment of presbyopia.
+To date, preclinical studies in rabbits and non-human primates, 4 pilot clinical studies conducted by AltaVista Instituto del Investigation Medica at the clinic of Dr. Juan Carlos Abad, and Allergan study 199201-007 support the combination of pilocarpine and oxymetazoline for the treatment for presbyopia.
+These studies are summarized in the sections below.